Haberdashers' Crayford Academy

-Haberdashers' Crayford Academy (formerly Haberdashers' Aske's Crayford Academy) is a mixed secondary school and sixth form with academy status sponsored by the Worshipful Company of Haberdashers.
+Haberdashers' Crayford Academy (formerly Haberdashers' Aske's Crayford Academy) is a co-educational secondary school and sixth form with academy status sponsored by the Worshipful Company of Haberdashers.
 It is located in the Crayford area of the London Borough of Bexley, England.

 The school was opened in 2009, and is located on the site of the old Barnes Cray Primary School.
 It is a girls' and boys' school.